 What the Research Says About Quit Smoking Laser Treatments

-While studies on mice have shown low-level laser treatment to alleviate inflammation, there is, again, a lack of data on its effects on human endorphin release.
+One study mentions that laser therapy’s ability to release endorphins is quite anecdotal.
+Studies on mice have shown it to alleviate inflammation, but based on data involving humans, there’s a big lack of valid data on its effects on human endorphin release.

 Why Quit Smoking Laser Treatments Aren’t Ideal

-Let’s assume for a moment that laser treatments do work for smoking cessation.
+Let’s assume for a moment that laser smoking therapy does work for smoking cessation.
 Let’s say it does release endorphins for 3-5 days and helps improve tissue repair response for most rheumatoid arthritis sufferers.

 It would still be very problematic because of the following reasons: